soltislab/BotanyENMWorkshops/README.md

 * Zizka et al. 2019.
 CoordinateCleaner: Standardized cleaning of occurrence records from biological collection databases.
 Methods in Ecology and Evolution.
 * Aiello-Lammens et al. 2015. spThin: an R package for spatial thinning of species occurrence records for use in ecological niche models.
 Ecography.
 * Proosdij et al. 2016.
 Minimum required number of specimen records to develop accurate species distribution models.
 Ecography.

 ### Climatic layers
 * Barve et al. 2011.
 The crucial role of the accessible area in ecological niche modeling and species distribution modeling.
 Ecological Modelling.
 * Cobos et al. 2019.
 An exhaustive analysis of heuristic methods for variable selection in ecological niche modeling and species distribution modeling.
 Ecological Informatics.
+* Folk and Gaynor et al. 2023.
+Identifying climatic drivers of hybridization with a new ancestral niche reconstruction method.
+Systematic Biology.

 ### ENM methods
 * Peterson.
 2001.
 Predicting species' geographic distributions based on ecological niche modeling.
 The Condor.